1975 Formula One season: Race 4: Spain

 Nearly two months after the third round, the European season began in Spain at the very fast Montjuic street circuit in Barcelona.
 The Grand Prix Drivers Association was not happy with the state of the barriers, which were not bolted properly, and the drivers threatened not to take part.
 Mechanics from the teams went around the entire circuit to attempt to repair/fasten down the barriers.
 After work was done on the circuit, the drivers agreed that the circuit was still not safe enough.
 Reigning world champion and championship leader Emerson Fittipaldi had no intention to race because of the condition of the barriers, and went home on Sunday morning.
 The organisers of the event then locked the cars and motorhomes inside the circuit confines for breach of contract and threatened to keep them there.
 This being incompatible with the schedule for the next race at Monaco, the teams decided to cater for the organisers wishes and raced anyway.

 The rest of the drivers were there for qualifying, and Ferrari took the front row, with Lauda on pole from Regazzoni, and Hunt third in the Hesketh.
 There was chaos at the start when Mario Andretti in his Parnelli tapped the car of polesitter Lauda, sending it into the sister car of Regazzoni and knocking both Ferraris out of contention.
 Hunt gratefully took the lead, and Andretti, whose car was undamaged was second.
 Hunt led until he crashed after spinning on oil on the track, leaving Andretti leading from John Watson in the Surtees and Rolf Stommelen's Hill.
 Watson then had to pit with a vibration and the leader Andretti retired after a suspension failure sent him into the guardrail.
 This promoted Pace to second and Peterson to third, but the Swede retired after colliding with backmarker François Migault while lapping him.

 On lap 26, Stommelen's rear wing broke, and the car bounced into the barriers and flew back onto the road, hitting the barrier on the other side but the momentum of the car was enough for it to fly over the barrier where spectators were watching.
-The car hit some of them, and five spectators were killed, and Stommelen and other spectators were injured.
+The car hit some of them, and four persons were killed, and Stommelen and other spectators were injured.
 Pace also crashed while trying to avoid the Hill as it bounced back off the road.
 The race went on for the moment, with Jochen Mass passing Jacky Ickx's Lotus to lead.
 The organizers stopped the race on lap 30 due to the debris on the track caused by Stommelen's crash.
 Mass was declared the winner, with Ickx second and Reutemann third.
 Only half points were awarded as the race was stopped before it had run 75% of its full course.
+With Lella Lombardi's March in sixth when the race was stopped, she received half a point, becoming, to date, the first and only female Formula One driver to score points in a championship race.